How to Draw Hair

 On the other hand, straight hair has serene, calm, simple and maybe elegant lines.

 Explosive —but not too much, curly hair is voluminous, hard to control and, many times, hard to comb!
-Fluffy, soft, playful and gorgeous, those are some adjectives we can think about.
+Fluffy, soft, playful and gorgeous, those are some adjectives we can think about for curly hair.
 Textures save time and add complexity to the shapes.

-These are all general approaches that use can use to make hair look like hair.
+These are all general approaches that we can use to make hair drawings look like hair.
 If you want to go further, break the rules!
-There is nothing wrong in, for instance, ignoring gravity, or exaggerating the volume of hairstyles, or creating hair made of fire!
+There is nothing wrong in ignoring gravity, or exaggerating the volume of hairstyles, or creating hair made of fire!
 There are so many possibilities we can play with to create new things.
-I hope this article has been helpful for you.
+I hope this article on how to draw hair has been helpful for you.
 If you wish to see some of my works, please have a look at my social networks and my portfolio:

 Thanks very much for reading!